 This is also a free SEO boon.

 And if you urge your employees to include a link to your company page on their LinkedIn profile, that’s added promotion for your brand.
+Encouraging employees to utilize the features of a comprehensive tool such as a LinkedIn Premium plan can further amplify the impact.

 And then there’s traditional content promotion.
 Besides sharing your content, employees can also leave positive comments on the posted content to encourage conversations.